koinos/koinos-docs/docs/nodes/management.md

 state and monitor the network, chain ID, peers, gossip, head, disk, and logs throughout synchronization.

-Stop the node, prove the intended basedir, and create a recoverable destination:
+Stop the node, verify the intended basedir, and create a recoverable
+destination:

 ```console
 cd /opt/koinos